The search is over.

 I used to make my own hummus before the big kitchen accident.
 For now, I’m still a little appliance-shy and I buy hummus.
 Both of my daughters love hummus and it's a healthful and easy go-to food for lunch.

 Years ago, our babysitter made these delightful strawberry-carrot combos.
 My daughter fondly called them ‘lollipops’ and the name stuck.
 Years later, the kids are still psyched to eat these. (scroll down to save the lollipops image to download to your LaLa Lunchbox Food Library).
-I'm happy to pack Applegate products in my children's lunchboxes (and to feature them in our apps) thanks to their commitment to antibiotic free, chemical nitrate-free meats.
+For sandwiches, I'm happy to pack Applegate products in my children's lunchboxes (and to feature them in our apps) thanks to their commitment to antibiotic free, chemical nitrate-free meats.

 My son might single handedly be keeping the yogurt industry alive.
 This granola is his new favorite yogurt-topper.

 Friday’s lunch pulls together all of the leftovers from the week.
-Make pasta and use up that bell pepper and those baby carrots.
+Make pasta Thursday night and use up that bell pepper and those baby carrots.
 Throw in some basil.
 Add lemon zest.
 Boom!
 Deliciousness.
 The recipe is right here, and you can download the image below and add it to your LaLa Lunchbox Food Library.
 If your hungry little monsters have gobbled up the pepper and/or the carrots, pasta with basil and lemon is fabulous too.

 Download the images below and add them to your LaLa Lunchbox Food Library!